Te āheitanga o te kōtuinga wai i Tāmaki Makaurau

 Questions and answers

-I’m planning to build a home in an area that appears to be constrained.
+I’m planning to build a home in an area that appears to have limitations.
 What should I do?We encourage you to click here and use our online tool before starting work on your project.
 It will let you know if your project could be impacted.

 We encourage you to click here and use our online tool before starting work on your project.
 It will let you know if your project could be impacted.

-I’ve already got building consent in an area that is showing a constraint.
-What does this mean for me?Developments that already have building consent are not impacted by these growth constraints.
+I’ve already got building consent in an area that is showing limitations.
+What does this mean for me?Developments that already have building consent are not impacted by these growth limitations.
 If the building consent was granted on the basis that a public water or wastewater connection would be available, the property will still be able to connect to our services, provided all other consent conditions are met.

 I’ve got resource consent but I don’t have engineering plan approval or a building consent.
 What does this mean for me?We encourage you to click here and use our online tool.